 The full path and file name of the CA certificate that you want to use to verify the server certificate when TLS encryption is enabled.

-For information about how to trust the server certificate instead of verifying it, see Trust Server Certificate on page 53.
+For information about how to trust the server certificate instead of verifying it, see Trust Server Certificate.